Data Quality Metric Library

 |

-The proportion of the number of pavement (PA), surfacing (SU), shoulder (SH) and drainage (DR) cost group maintenance activity records on the sealed networkrecorded at an appropriate location (Proportion of records not at the start of the road), for records with a transaction date within the reported financial year.
+The proportion of the number of pavement (PA), surfacing (SU), shoulder (SH) and drainage (DR) cost group maintenance activity records on the sealed network recorded at an appropriate location (i.e., Proportion of records not at the start of the road).
+For records with a transaction date within the reported financial year.

 Metric Purpose

-Confirm that the location of pavement and surfacing maintenance activity is recorded so it is associated with the correct road section.
+Confirm that the location of pavement and surfacing maintenance activity is recorded and is likely associated with the correct road section.

 Consequence of Poor Quality Data

-Incorrectly located activity will impact the outputs of analysis and modelling using this data to consider asset performance and deterioration, e.g. NPV analysis, dTIMS, etc.
+Incorrectly located maintenance activities will impact the outputs of analysis and modelling using this data to consider asset performance and deterioration, e.g. NPV analysis, dTIMS, etc.

-Maintenance activity associated with wrong carriageway impacting how results are reported by ONRC category for the ONRC Cost Efficiency Performance Measure.
+Maintenance activity associated with wrong carriageways will also impact how results are reported by ONRC and ONF category for the ONRC and ONF Cost Efficiency Performance Measures.

 Potential reason(s) for not being at the expected standard unique to this metric